 Equipment Needed

-You probably have most of the kitchen items you need to make these dog ice pops.
-But just in case, here’s a list of them:
+You probably have most of the kitchen items you need to make these dog popsicles.
+The key ones are a blender and ice cube trays.
+But, instead of an ice cube tray, you can use:

-How to Make Pupsicles
+How to Make Berry Popsicles for Dogs

 - Place the berries in a blender.

-- Add 2/3 cup of coconut milk to the blender.
+- Pour coconut milk into the blender.

-- Blend thoroughly, until it has a smoothie consistency.
+- Blend thoroughly until it has a smoothie consistency.

 - Freeze for at least 4 hours, or until frozen solid.